-The research goal was to develop a new seismic monitoring system for historical buildings in Isfahan, Iran, and compare the results of the FTA (free-to-air) measurements to the measurements at the vibration source.
+The research goal was to develop a new seismic monitoring system for historical buildings in Isfahan and compare the results of the general vibration assessment (by Federal Transportation Association, or the FTA method) measurements to the measurements at the vibration source.

 For that goal, a 1-year vibrations monitoring was conducted.
 The solution included development of a new monitoring system consisting of analog seismometers CME-4211 and geophones MTSS-1001 (R-sensors) and recorders GeoArm-R24 (Arman Fanavaran Zamin also known as Geoarmatech).